Jobanputra02/protonet-mol-ood/Analysis/data/README.md

 | ood_test | 15,144 | 4,336 | 78% |
 | iid_test | 28,226 | 3,162 | 90% |

 DrugOOD uses a single global pIC50 threshold, so the context pool is heavily active-skewed.
-Uniform context sampling therefore builds the inactive prototype from ~0–1 molecules at small context sizes, and the ΔAUPRC ceiling on `ood_test` is only `1 − 0.78 = 0.22`.
+Uniform context sampling therefore builds the inactive prototype from ~0-1 molecules at small context sizes, and the ΔAUPRC ceiling on `ood_test` is only `1 - 0.78 = 0.22`.
 The evaluation now **stratifies** the context sample (`data.stratified_context_indices`) so both classes are represented.
-Note this differs from FS-Mol training, where `Property` is balanced ~50/50 per assay (verified: 29/29 on a sample assay) — "active" means different things in train vs eval.
+Note this differs from FS-Mol training, where `Property` is balanced ~50/50 per assay (verified: 29/29 on a sample assay) - "active" means different things in train vs eval.

-### Scaffold–activity degeneracy (Cramér's V, `scaffold_activity.py`)
+### Scaffold-activity degeneracy (Cramér's V, `scaffold_activity.py`)

 On 2000 sampled FS-Mol training assays: mean V = 0.68, median 0.72; V > 0.30 in 91% of assays.
-Scaffold membership strongly predicts the binary label in almost all assays. **Implication for evaluation:** a scaffold split shifts the *label* distribution, not just the structure — so a fair scaffold split must keep both classes present in the support set (see `data.build_fair_split_indices`).
+Scaffold membership strongly predicts the binary label in almost all assays. **Implication for evaluation:** a scaffold split shifts the *label* distribution, not just the structure - so a fair scaffold split must keep both classes present in the support set (see `data.build_fair_split_indices`).

 ---